Horse Therapy/Equine Therapy

 Equine therapy for the elderly is a very effective healing method for individuals.
 The bond produced when the suffering individual feeds and grooms the horse can heal emotional and mental wounds reliably.

 The patient can get rid of depression and anxiety while gaining self-confidence as well as improving non-verbal communication.
 A sense of isolation is reduced while enabling them to tackle greater challenges in life.
 A patient can even learn how to groom and feed while talking about his or her feelings with the designated licensed therapist.
-Eventually, the ability of the senior citizen to conquer fear is achieved, and physical demands of growing older are met appropriately.
+Eventually, the ability of the senior citizen to conquer fear is achieved, and the physical demands of growing older are met appropriately.
+Equine therapy is available, for instance, in our Hovi Club, Horsecity, Singapore.

 - Promoting self-awareness and self-expression